Onnagata

-lit. 'female role' (女形/女方, Onnagata), also (女形, oyama), are male actors who play female roles in kabuki theatre.
-It originated in 1629 after women were banned from performing in kabuki performances.
+lit. 'female role' (女形/女方, Onnagata), also lit. 'female form' (女形, oyama), are male actors who play female roles in kabuki theatre.
+The practice originated in 1629 after women were banned from performing in kabuki performances.
 There are many specific techniques that actors must learn to master the role of onnagata.

 History

 Edo Period

 In the early 17th century, shortly after the emergence of the genre, many kabuki theaters had an all-female cast (onna kabuki, or kabukimono), with women playing men's roles as necessary.
 Wakashū kabuki ('adolescent-boy kabuki'), with a cast composed entirely of young men playing both male and female roles, and frequently dealing in erotic themes, originated circa 1612.

 The role of the onnagata was shaped during the Edo period as an expression of femininity that was meant to align with the femininity of real women in Edo society.
 Both onnagata and wakashū (or wakashū-gata), actors specializing in adolescent female roles (and usually adolescents themselves), were the subject of much appreciation by both male and female patrons, and were often prostitutes.
 All-male casts became the norm after 1629, when women were banned from appearing in kabuki due to the prevalent prostitution of actresses and violent quarrels among patrons for the actresses' favors.
 This ban failed to stop the problems, since the young male (wakashū) actors were also fervently pursued by patrons.
 This more modern, all-male kabuki was originally known as yarō kabuki ('male kabuki') to distinguish it from earlier theatrical forms.

 In 1642, onnagata roles were forbidden, resulting in plays that featured only male characters.
 These plays continued to have erotic content and generally featured many wakashū roles, often dealing in themes of nanshoku (male homosexuality); officials responded by banning wakashū roles as well.
 The ban on onnagata was lifted in 1644, and on wakashū in 1652, on the condition that all actors, regardless of role, adopted the adult male hairstyle with shaved pate.
 Onnagata and wakashū actors soon began wearing a small purple headscarf (murasaki bōshi) to cover the shaved portion, which became iconic signifiers of their roles and eventually became invested with erotic significance as a result.
 After authorities rescinded a ban on wig-wearing by onnagata and wakashū actors, the murasaki bōshi was replaced by a wig and now survives in a few older plays and as a ceremonial accessory.